bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 {% endhighlight %}

-**The example above is wrong**: for example it ignores that `fopen` might fail to open the file and continues regardles.
+**The example above is wrong**: for example it ignores that `fopen` might fail to open the file and continues regardless.

 ## Handles

 In the example above, the constructor function `fopen` returns a `FILE *`.
 In this case the handle is an explicit pointer.
-Implementation of say `fwrite` probably acceses fields from the `FILE` structure e.g. it would access the `_flag` member of the `FILE` structure like `stream->_flag`.
+Implementation of say `fwrite` probably accesses fields from the `FILE` structure e.g. it would access the `_flag` member of the `FILE` structure like `stream->_flag`.

 Some APIs use an opaque approach.
 For example in Windows `CreateEvent` returns